Jeanne Veillette Bowerman discusses the path from miserable career to finally becoming a writer. It’s never too late for anyone to chase their dreams!

-I just got back from a whirlwind tour of colleges in the Boston area with my rising-senior daughter.
-As I strolled through the beautiful campuses, I couldn’t help but remember of my own time at Cornell many years ago.
+As I strolled through the beautiful campuses while on a whirlwind tour of colleges with my kids, I couldn’t help but remember my own time at Cornell, many years ago.

 I started as a Human Ecology major, hoping to save the world as a social worker.
 Though my intentions were honorable, my heart wasn’t in it, so I transferred to the School of Hotel Administration.
 Honestly, my heart wasn’t in that either, but I was clueless as to what my true passion was.

 While I trudged through my cooking, accounting, and management classes, I took two required writing courses and fell in love.

 You would expect the next step on my roadmap to read, “I transferred to Arts and Sciences and majored in Creative Writing.”

 Um, no. I was terrifyingly insecure.
 I remember saying to my writing professor, as he begged me to pursue writing, “Who would want to read anything I have to write?”

 So, I surrendered to the mediocrity of an unhappy career.

 I stayed in the Hotel School, graduated, and ran a motel and restaurant for 15 long, miserable years.
 I hated every minute of it.
 But I’d be damned if I was going to admit I made a mistake.